tommedema/node-html-chunk-process/README.md

 This library aims to help by chunking a HTML document (defined as a string) to a collection of the largest possible blocks of valid HTML (where a character length limit defines the boundary).
 Each chunk is then processed by a passed-in asynchronous processing function (which typically invokes your external API), after which the processed chunks are intelligently stitched back together.

-##ToDo
-- test with mocha
-- publish to NPM

 ##Install

     npm install html-chunk-process